aitzaz70/VU-Firewall-Bypass-AI-Extension/README.md

    - For Chrome: `chrome://extensions/`
    - For Edge: `edge://extensions/`
 3. Enable **Developer Mode**.
-4. Click **Load Unpacked** and select the folder containing the extracted ZIP file.
+4. Click **Load Unpacked** and select the folder containing the ZIP file.

 ### Mobile Installation (Using Kiwi Browser)